gorgen2020/LSSDM_imputation/README.md

-The dataset of AQI-36 is from Yi et al.[1], which has already stored in ./data/pm25/.
-The datasets of PEMS-BAY are from Li et al.[2],

-[1] X. Yi, Y. Zheng, J. Zhang, and T. Li, “St-mvl: filling missing values in geo-sensory time series data,” in Proceedings of the 25th International Joint Conference on Artificial Intelligence, 2016
+The dataset of AQI-36 and PEMS-BAY can be downloaded by https://github.com/LMZZML/PriSTI and the

+The P12 dataset can be download by python download.py physio

+### training and imputation for the AQI dataset
+exe_pm25.py
+### training and imputation for the P12 dataset
+exe_physio.py
-### training and imputation for the healthcare dataset ```shell python exe_physio.py --testmissingratio [missing ratio] --nsample [number of samples]
+### training and imputation for the PEMS-BAY dataset
+exe_pemsbay.py

+I would like to express my gratitude to the following individuals and repositories, as their work has greatly inspired and contributed to this project:

 ## Acknowledgements  A part of the codes is based on CSDI https://github.com/ermongroup/CSDI
 @inproceedings{tashiro2021csdi,
 title={CSDI: Conditional Score-based Diffusion Models for Probabilistic Time Series Imputation},
 author={Tashiro, Yusuke and Song, Jiaming and Song, Yang and Ermon, Stefano}, booktitle={Advances in Neural Information Processing Systems},
+year={2021}
-year={2021} }
+}